 While a bear is unlikely to attack, there are numerous black bears on Vancouver Island.
-As there is a high chance that you will encounter one during your visit, we recommend to bring bear spray.
+As there is a high chance that you will encounter one during your visit, we recommend bringing bear spray.
 Bear Spray is more effective than the bear bells you often see.
 Bear spray is considered a “weapon” and largely reduces the risk of injury or death in the case of an attack.
 It is therefore important to know how to use it.
 Check below how to use the bear spray.

 And don't forget to bring our free Vancouver Island Bucket list with you so you can check off all the hidden gems on the island as you go.

 Don’t forget to bring your video equipment to capture the incredible scenery of the island!
 We use a GoPro 7 black and the perfect travel-size drone DJI Mavic Mini to film our adventures and compile the materials into an amazing travel video!
 For a full review of the top 7 best travel drones in 2019, CLICK HERE.